NOT MY FIRST RODEO

 ‘Nevertheless,’ Mo said, ‘through these ongoing trials, we discover more about forgiveness, tolerance, patience, grace, and understanding than any other means.
 For those who don’t learn their lessons on earth, it will be necessary to reincarnate as often as it takes.

 ‘Many ancient Greek philosophers spoke of how all humans must first drink from The Lethe, the River of Forgetfulness, before incarnating.
 Lethe is a metaphor for the amnesia required to prevent souls from remembering whatever held them back in their previous lifetimes.
-That way, they don’t have to carry into the next cycle with whatever encumbered them in their past, even though many do anyway because of their lack of consciousness.’
+That way, they don’t have to carry into the next cycle with whatever encumbered them in their past, even if many do because of their lack of consciousness.’

 ‘Still, why would anyone want to do the same stupid things again by returning to old habits and addictions?’
 I asked.